dipjyotimetia/EventShark/docs/contributing.md

 By contributing to Event Shark, you agree that your contributions will be licensed under the [MIT License](LICENSE).

+### Testing Before PRs

+Please run all tests (`make test`) before submitting a pull request.
+Ensure your changes do not break existing functionality.

+### Code and Schema Generation

+If you modify Avro schemas or generated code, run the code and schema generation steps:
+- `make code-gen` for Go code generation
+- `make schema-gen` for JSON schema generation

 Thank you for your contributions and support!